 Ukrainian nationals can register with a dentist as either an NHS patient or a private patient.
 Find a dentist.

 Regular dental check-ups are preferable to waiting until there are dental issues.
-If urgent dental help is needed, tel: 111.
+If urgent dental help is needed, telephone: 111.

 Maternity care and midwifery services